 All individuals who meet the criteria set forth above and who are interested in being considered as a candidate for the following year’s MAC must submit a biography and cover letter to your Field Services Director, expressing your interest and commitment, by September 30th.
 Candidates will be announced to the Regional Council in October and candidate information will be sent electronically to each current Regional Council member.

 When and where will the election be held?

 The election, conducted by SHRM staff, will be held electronically prior to the Regional Council Meeting held in conjunction with the SHRM Leadership Conference.

-In recognition of the significance of this role, the following benefits are available to each MAC Representative for the following meetings, conferences and special events occuring during his/her term.
+Yes, SHRM covers a significant amount of travel and related expenses as it pertains to serving in your MAC role for duties required under SHRM direction.
+In addition, in recognition of the significance of this role, the following benefits are available to each MAC Representative for the following meetings, conferences and special events occuring during his/her term.